MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-software-package.md

 # Tools in the BTP software package

 The BTP software package contains several tools to be used for testing the Bluetooth.
+BTP is intended to be an extensible framework.
+Examples of extending BTP hardware, software, and tests can be found on GitHub.

 ## Download the BTP Software Package ##